ChubieMirembe/RTG/Week_4/lab_book.md

 To complete the exercise, I extended the hierarchical transformation scene by adding two tall, scaled pillars and two smaller cubes that orbit around them at different speeds.
 Each pillar was positioned symmetrically along the X-axis, while the cubes were given individual rotation rates, directions, and phases to create independent orbital motion around their respective pillars.
-I updated the uniform buffers to store five model matrices per frame—one for the ground plane, two for the pillars, and two for the orbiting cubes, and issued separate draw calls for each object.
+I updated the uniform buffers to store five model matrices per frameï¿½one for the ground plane, two for the pillars, and two for the orbiting cubes, and issued separate draw calls for each object.
 This produced a dynamic scene where both cubes revolve smoothly around their pillars, correctly passing behind them due to depth testing, demonstrating full control over hierarchical transformations and object animation.